AnyLog-co/documentation/adding data.md

 ### Configuring the Receiving Node (an AnyLog node):

-The node processing the PUT request needs to be configured as follows:
+The node processing the REST request needs to be configured as follows:

 * As a REST server to receive the REST requests from the client. using the following command on the AnyLog command prompt: